ihr-it-projekt/DayZModsInfo/BasicNeeds/Configs/WashingMachineConfig.md

-    "waterQuantityConsumptionPerMinuted": 100.0, // How much water will be consumed per minute per clothing "detergentQuantityConsumptionPerMinuted": 1.0, // How much detergent will be consumed per minute per clothing "cleanEffectivenessPerMinuted": 34.0, // How much dirt will be decreased per minute per clothing "itemsThatGetDamageWhenInWashedClothing": [ // Items can be get damaged when they are in inventory of closthing {
+    "waterQuantityConsumptionPerMinuted": 100.0, // How much water will be consumed per minute per clothing "detergentQuantityConsumptionPerMinuted": 1.0, // How much detergent will be consumed per minute per clothing "cleanEffectivenessPerMinuted": 34.0, // How much dirt will be decreased per minute per clothing "itemsThatGetDamageWhenInWashedClothing": [ // Items can be get damaged when they are in inventory of clothing {
             "type": "IsElectricAppliance", // All Items that are electric becomes damage "damagePerMinute": 10 // How much damage will be done per minute